Building Inspection Technology

 Why choose Building Inspection Technology?

-Chemeketa’s Building Inspection Technology Associate of Applied Science (AAS) degree - gives you the training to pursue certification and employment as a building inspector or plans examiner at the residential and/or commercial level.
+Chemeketa’s Building Inspection Technology Associate of Applied Science (AAS) degree - Through class work, hands-on instruction and internships, Chemeketa's Building Inspection Technology program gives you the education and skills needed to launch your career as a construction plans examiner and building inspector.
 NOTE: This program does not prepare you for work as a residential real estate sales inspector.

-The Building Inspection Technology AAS degree program can be completed in 21 months if you attend full-time (evening classes).
-However, there are entry-level skill expectations for reading, writing, and mathematics.
+The Building Inspection Technology AAS degree program is a cohort-based program that starts each Fall term and can be completed in 21 months (attending full-time evening classes) while you prepare to take International Code Council (ICC) certification exams.
+With your AAS degree along with taking ICC certifications outside of class, you will be able to work anywhere in the world as a code professional.
+There are entry-level skill expectations for reading, writing, and mathematics.
 The length of time you take to complete the program may depend on your skills in these areas.
-See Program Application for more information.
+See the Program Application after February 1st for more information.

-Chemeketa's Building Inspection Technology Certificate of Completion (one-year certificate) - This four-term certificate is designed for students with at least 5 years experience in a diverse construction background looking to move into an entry level inspector position.
+Chemeketa's Building Inspection Technology Certificate of Completion (one-year certificate) - This four-term certificate is designed for students with at least 5 years coding experience with a diverse construction background looking to move into an entry level inspector position.

 Want more information?
 Email Building Inspection with your inquiries.